I am told that we are preparing to slowly get back to normal. That fills me with dread.

 Normal was a real estate market so out of control that the average family could not afford to buy a Toronto condo.
 It was when the majority of long-term care homes were private, for-profit and the provincial government had scaled back inspections.

 It was when Ontario was the second lowest spender on health in Canada and our health services were cut back so far that people were dying in hallways.
-Health service workers could not have a cost of living increase and public health was to be cut by 10% provincially and 20% in Toronto.
+Health service workers could not have a cost of living increase and public health was to be cut by 10 per cent provincially and 20 per cent in Toronto.

-Normal was when we spent 30% less on mental health than recommended leaving services for people with serious mental illness underfunded.
+Normal was when we spent 30 per cent less on mental health than recommended leaving services for people with serious mental illness underfunded.
 It was when the target of ending homelessness by 2025 had been shelved.

 Normal was the problem.